-NTL, the privatized engineering division of the IBA and now a subsidiary of NTL Inc. (formerly International CableTel Inc.), is CTI's primary competition in the terrestrial broadcast transmission market in the United Kingdom.
+NTL, the privatized engineering division of the IBA and now a subsidiary of NTL Inc. (formerly International CableTel Inc.), is Castle Transmission's primary competition in the terrestrial broadcast transmission market in the United Kingdom.
 NTL provides analog transmission services to ITV, Channels 4 and 5, and S4C.
-It also has been awarded the transmission contract for the new DTT multiplex service from Digital 3 & 4 Limited, and a similar contract for the DTT service for SDN (CTI has been awarded similar contracts for the BBC and ONdigital-serving a total of four multiplexes compared with NTL's two).
+It also has been awarded the transmission contract for the new digital terrestrial television multiplex service from Digital 3 & 4 Limited, and a similar contract for the digital terrestrial television service for SDN (Castle Transmission has been awarded similar contracts for the BBC and .
+Ndigital--serving a total of four multiplexes compared with NTL's two).
 Since its creation in 1991, NTL has diversified from its core television broadcasting business using its transmission infrastructure to enter into the radio transmission and telecommunications sectors.

-Although CTI and NTL are direct competitors, they have reciprocal rights to the use of each others' sites for broadcast transmission usage in order to enable each of them to achieve the necessary country-wide coverage.
+Although Castle Transmission and NTL are direct competitors, they have reciprocal rights to the use of each others' sites for broadcast transmission usage in order to enable each of them to achieve the necessary country-wide coverage.
 This relationship is formalized by the site-sharing agreement entered into in 1991, the time at which NTL was privatized.

 NTL also offers site rental on approximately 1,000 of its sites (some of which are managed on behalf of third parties).
-Like CTI, NTL offers a full range of site-related services to its customers, including installation and maintenance.
-CTI believes its towers to be at least as well situated as NTL's and that it will be able to expand its own third-party site-sharing penetration.
-CTI also believes that its penetration of this market has to date lagged behind NTL only because of the governmental restrictions on the commercial activities of CTI's business prior to its privatization.
+Like Castle Transmission, NTL offers a full range of site-related services to its customers, including installation and maintenance.
+Castle Transmission believes its towers to be at least as well situated as NTL's and that it will be able to expand its own third-party site-sharing penetration.
+Castle Transmission also believes that its penetration of this market has to date lagged behind NTL only because of the governmental restrictions on the commercial activities of Castle Transmission's business prior to its privatization.